 A person who voluntarily quits his/her job or who is terminated for cause is not considered to be a dislocated worker.

-If a parent answers “yes“ to the dislocated worker question on the FAFSA, he or she may be asked to provide proof of his or her status as a dislocated worker.
+If a parent answers “Yes“ to the dislocated worker question on the FAFSA, they may be asked to provide proof of their status as a dislocated worker.
 Documentation can include a copy of the termination notice, paperwork demonstrating the recent receipt of unemployment benefits and a letter from the employer indicating that the employee is unlikely to be recalled for at least six months.